 This section covers the war with Japan.
+In summary:

 open/close all folders